 Chat and create

-Join us along with Lane cove and Chatswood Youth Centre in an afternoon of refreshments (non alcoholic!!) and painting.
+Join us along with Synergy Youth Centre in an afternoon of chatting and creating.
 Through the powers of Zoom we will share screens and paint together while enjoying conversation and becoming creative.
+12 - 18 years.

 Paint and sip